Lake McRee

-Lake McRee (born September 4, 2002) is an American college football tight end for the USC Trojans.
+Robert "Lake" McRee (born September 4, 2002) is an American professional football tight end for the Pittsburgh Steelers of the National Football League (NFL).
+He previously played college football for the USC Trojans.
+He was signed by the Steelers as an undrafted free agent in 2026.

 Early life

-McRee attended high school at Lake Travis located in Austin, Texas.
-During his junior season, he suffered a torn ACL.
-Coming out of high school, McRee was rated as a four star recruit, and the 18th overall tight end in the class of 2021, where he committed to play college football for the USC Trojans over offers from other schools such as Auburn, LSU, Penn State, Purdue, and Washington.
+McRee attended Lake Travis High School in Austin, Texas.
+During his junior season, he tore his ACL.
+Coming out of high school, McRee was rated as a four star recruit and the 18th overall tight end in the class of 2021; he committed to play college football for the USC Trojans over offers from other schools such as Auburn, LSU, Penn State, Purdue, and Washington.

 College career

-In his freshman season in 2021, McRee, hauled in seven receptions for 91 yards.
-During the 2022 season, he totaled ten receptions for 106 yards and two touchdowns.
+As a freshman in 2021, McRee tallied seven catches for 91 yards.
+In 2022, he totaled ten receptions for 106 yards and two touchdowns.
 Ahead of the 2023 Holiday Bowl, McRee tore his ACL for the second time.
-He finished the 2023 season, totaling 26 receptions for 262 yards and a touchdown, before the injury.
-In week one McRee, hauled in five passes for 56 yards in a victory versus LSU.
-In week two, he tallied four receptions for a career-high 81 yards in a win against Utah State.
-He finished the 2024 season, racking up 24 receptions for 245 yards.
+He finished the 2023 season with 26 receptions for 262 yards and a touchdown, before the injury.
+In week 1, McRee hauled in five passes for 56 yards in a victory versus LSU.
+In week 2, he tallied four receptions for a career-high 81 yards in a win against Utah State.
+He finished the 2024 season with 24 receptions for 245 yards.